 One of the difficulties with eliminating alcohol abuse is its legality.
-Drinking itself is not illegal in nearly all the countries of the world.
+Drinking itself is legal in nearly all the countries of the world.
 Being a little or a lot drunk is acceptable or even normal in many cultures.
-In other cultures, there are specific times and places when moderate drunkenness is considered usual, for example, in Western cultures at sporting events, New Year's Eve parties, college campus parties and twenty-first birthday outings.
+In other cultures, there are specific times and places when moderate drunkenness is considered usual–for example, in Western cultures at sporting events, New Year’s Eve parties, college campus parties and 21st- birthday celebrations.

 If you are wondering if a person is abusing alcohol or if they have progressed to alcoholism, here is what you can look for.